-Minor's Assumption of Risk Acknowledgement (See page 132).
-This form must be signed and witnessed at the event.
-This form must also be filed and stored with the completed insurance waiver forms.
-Additionally, a copy of this completed form must be stored in the Region's archives.
-Additional Waiver forms as listed in (1) or (2) above are also required.
+Waiver and Release of Liability and Indemnity Agreement for Minors in Restricted Areas, Driving or Riding (See page 141) AND Minor's Assumption of Risk Acknowledgement (See page 144).
+These forms must be signed by both parents and the minor, and witnessed at the event.
+The form may be signed by both parents/guardians away from the actual event site if notarized, and presented to a PCA official at an event.
+These forms must also be filed and stored with the completed insurance waiver forms.
+Additionally, a copy of these completed forms must be stored in the Region's archives.

 Rules for the Junior Participation Program

 - 1. JPP Drivers must hold a valid, full privilege driver's license in their state of residence. - 2.
 JPP Drivers must present their driver's license at the time of registration for events involving moving cars. - 3.
 A parent or legal guardian and the PCA member/relative of the JPP Driver must be on premises during the time the JPP Driver is actively participating in the event. - 4.
-The parent of the JPP Driver must present both forms at the time of registration to the Event Chair, Event Registrar, or Region President. - 5.
-All participants and event organizers must adhere to the regulations as well as the relevant guidelines in the current version of the relevant Event Guidelines on the pca.org website. - 6.
+The parent of the JPP Driver must present both forms at the time of registration to the Event Chair, Event Registrar, or Region President.

+- 5. All participants and event organizers must adhere to the regulations as well as the relevant guidelines in the current version of the relevant Event Guidelines on the www.pca.org website. - 6.
 Forms must be handled as above.